What to do when someone dies

 - a death certificate, for which there will be a charge.

-When someone dies, you must contact certain organisations to inform them as soon as possible.
-You need to:
+When someone dies, you must get in touch with certain organisations to let them know as soon as possible.

 You may need to contact other organisations as well, such as: